sonicprod/raspi-mame-appliance/_staging/home/pi/README.txt

   - One mode is for ROMs management, system updates, maintenance, etc., refered to as Service mode.
   - The other mode is dedicated to arcade emulation, refered to as Arcade mode.

-To toggle between modes, just use one of the corresponding commands (in read/write mode):
+To toggle between modes, just use one of the corresponding commands:

   mode service
      -or-
   mode arcade

-You then need to reboot, by issuing the following command:
+To take effect, you then need to reboot by issuing the following command:

   sudo reboot